-The philosophy of the AU Academic Awards is based on the idea of the President Emeritus, Rev. Bro.
+The philosophy of the AU Awards is based on the idea of the President Emeritus, Rev. Bro.
 Martin P. Komolmas to recognize, promote, and reward those who sacrificed their lives and time by their loyalty and positive contributions to the institution.
-The six awards offered since 1977 are: (i) St. Montfort's - 'Illustrious Service Award', (ii) St. Michael's - 'Public Service Award (1st, 2nd, and 3rd Class), (iii) St. Hilaire's - 'Distinction in Writing Award' (1st, 2nd, and 3rd Class), (iv) St. Martin de Tours's - 'Excellence in Performance Award' (1st, 2nd, and 3rd Class), (v) St. Bernard's - 'Special Merit Award' (1st, 2nd, and 3rd Class), and (vi) St. Thomas Aquinas's - 'Research Award' (1st, 2nd, and 3rd Class).
-The presentation ceremony for the year 2002 was held on 24 December 2002 when three members of the faculties in the field of science and technology of Assumption University received their awards.
-They are: Asst.
-Prof. Dr. Kittiphan Techankittiroj of the Faculty of Engineering and Dr. Jirapun Daengdej of the Faculty of Science and Technology who received St. Helair's Distinction in Writing Award, and Asst.
-Prof. Dr. Dobri Atanassov Batovski of the Faculty of Science and Technology who received St. Bernard's Special Merit Award.
+The six awards offered since 1997 are: (i) St. Montfort's - 'Illustrious Service Award', (ii) St. Michael's - 'Public Service Award (1st, 2nd, and 3rd Class), (iii) St. Hilaire's - 'Distinction in Writing Award' (1st, 2nd, and 3rd Class), (iv) St. Martin de Tours' - 'Excellence in Performance Award' (1st, 2nd, and 3rd Class), (v) St. Bernard's - 'Special Merit Award' (1st, 2nd, and 3rd Class), and (vi) St. Thomas Aquinas' - 'Research Award' (1st, 2nd, and 3rd Class).
+The presentation ceremony for the year 2003 was held on 24 December 2003, when three members of the faculties in the field of science and technology of Assumption University received their awards.
+They were: Ms. Nootrudee Siriboon of the Faculty of Biotechnology, who received the St. Martin de Tours Award for Excellence in Teaching (3rd Class), Prof. Dr. Tin Win of the Faculty of Science and Technology, who received the St. Thomas Aquinas Award for Research (1st Class), and Mr. Peerapol Moemeng of the Faculty of Science and Technology, who received the St. Thomas Aquinas Award for Research (3rd Class).